inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 	Complex nonsolutions to simple nonproblems.
 	Built to fall apart.
 	Nullifying centuries of progress.
-	Falling to new depths of inefficiency.
+	Falling to new pths of inefficiency.
 	The last thing you need.
-	The defacto substandard.
+	The facto substandard.

 Elevating brain damage to an art form.
 	X windows.